-A QCD is a direct transfer of funds from an IRA custodian, payable to a qualified charity, as described in the QCD provision in the Internal Revenue Code.
-Amounts distributed as a QCD can be counted towards satisfying your MRD amount for the year, up to $100,000, and can also be excluded from your taxable income.
+A QCD is a direct transfer of funds from your IRA, payable directly to a qualified charity, as described in the QCD provision in the Internal Revenue Code.
+Amounts distributed as a QCD can be counted toward satisfying your RMD for the year, up to $100,000.
+The QCD is excluded from your taxable income.
 This is not the case with a regular withdrawal from an IRA, even if you use the money to make a charitable contribution later on.
-In this scenario, the funds would be counted as taxable income even if you later offset that income with the charitable contribution deduction.
+If you take a withdrawal, the funds would be counted as taxable income even if you later offset that income with the charitable contribution deduction.

 Am I eligible for QCDs?

 In prior years, the rules that permitted QCDs required reauthorization from Congress each year, and those decisions were sometimes made late in the calendar year.
 With passage of the Protecting Americans from Tax Hikes (PATH) Act of 2015, the QCD provision is now a permanent part of the Internal Revenue Code.
 This means you can plan your charitable giving and begin reviewing your tax situation earlier each year.